kubermatic/docs/content/developer-platform/service-providers/servlet/_index.en.md

 6. Once a `PublishedResource` is created in the service cluster, the Servlet will pick it up, find the referenced CRD, convert/project this CRD into an `APIResourceSchema` (ARS) for kcp and then create the ARS in org workspace.
-7. Finally the Servlet will take all `PublishedResources` and bundle them into a single `APIExport` in the org workspace.
+7. Finally the Servlet will take all `PublishedResources` and bundle them into the pre-existing `APIExport` in the org workspace.
 This APIExport can then be bound in the org workspace itself (or later any sub workspaces (depending on permissions)) and be used there.
 The `APIExport` has the same name as the KDP `Service` the Servlet is working with.